Pictures Folder - AI Assistant Guide

 When user adds new photos (e.g., “I dropped some new photos in the pictures folder”):

-• Read each new .jpg file to analyze photo content
+- Read each new image file to analyze photo content

-• Extract UTC timestamp from Pixel phone filenames
+- Extract UTC timestamp from Pixel phone filenames and convert to EDT/EST

 Example user prompt that triggers this workflow: